Roosevelt historian David Woolner shines a light on today’s issues with lessons from the past.

-In a recent editorial in the New York Times, former Labor Secretary, Robert Reich writes that this Labor Day promises to be one of the worst in decades.
-Organized labor, he notes, is down to a mere seven percent of the private work force; unemployment remains high; and the prospects for a further recovery of the economy remain uncertain at best.
-Professor Reich goes on to argue that this dismal state of affairs is unlikely to improve until we address the deep structural flaws in our economy; flaws that have made it impossible for the American consumer -- i.e. the middle class American worker -- to sustain the level of spending needed to keep our economy going.
+In a recent editorial in the New York Times, former Labor Secretary, Robert Reich, writes that this Labor Day promises to be one of the worst in decades.
+Organized labor, he notes, is down to a mere seven per cent of the private work force; unemployment remains high; and the prospects for a further recovery of the economy remain uncertain at best.
+Professor Reich goes on to argue that this dismal state of affairs is unlikely to improve until we address the deep structural flaws in our economy; flaws which have made it impossible for the American consumer — i.e. the middle class American worker — to sustain the level of spending needed to keep our economy going.

 In other words, what we are now facing is what may best be described as a mal-distribution of wealth.
 This is remarkably similar to the economic conditions that existed in the “roaring twenties” when the US economy, thanks to an increase in consumer spending and growing speculation in the stock market (fueled in large part by the expansion of credit), underwent a period of significant economic expansion.
 Unlike today, wages in this period also went up, but not enough to sustain the capacity of the US economy to produce goods.
 Most workers, in fact, earned wages that kept them and their families just above the poverty line.
 As a result, when the crash came and the bubble burst, the earning capacity of the average American was simply not strong enough to lift the country out of its economic malaise.

 The New Deal changed this, not, as is commonly held, by merely providing relief to the unemployed through unemployment insurance or work in the vast infrastructure projects of the WPA and other agencies, but by engaging in long-term structural reform; by granting the American worker what he or she needed most: better wages, hours and working conditions.
-The Roosevelt administration accomplished this through the unprecedented pieces of labor legislation passed during the New Deal: The National Labor Relations Act (or Wagner Act), passed in 1935, which established the Fair Labor Relations Board and guaranteed workers the right to engage in collective bargaining; and the Fair Labor Standards Act, which established a minimum wage and the maximum hours an employee could work, after which they would be entitled to overtime pay at one-and-a-half times their regularly hourly wage.
-Taken together, these two pieces of legislation vastly improved the lot of the American worker, and thanks to the rights granted in the former, led to an enormous expansion of union membership in the United States from a mere three million when FDR took office in 1933 to more than 14 million in 1945 (or roughly 30 percent of non-agricultural work force) .
-When one adds the other significant pieces of New Deal reform legislation to this -- banking and financial reform to make our financial sector more transparent and secure; Social Security to help the aged maintain a basic standard of living; the G.I.
-Bill, which significantly increased access to higher education -- what we end up with is a vastly expanded, better paid and much more secure middle class.
-A middle class that in the decades after World War Two had the earning capacity (not the borrowing capacity) to propel the US economy through the greatest period of economic expansion in history.
+The Roosevelt administration accomplished this through the unprecedented pieces of labor legislation passed during the New Deal: The National Labor Relations Act (or Wagner Act), passed in 1935, which established the Fair Labor Relations Board and guaranteed workers the right to engage in collective bargaining; and the Fair Labor Standards Act, which established a minimum wage and the maximum hours an employee could work, after which they would be entitled to overtime pay at 1 ½ times their regularly hourly wage.
+Taken together, these two pieces of legislation vastly improved the lot of the American worker and thanks to the rights granted in the former led to an enormous expansion of union membership in the United States from a mere 3 million when FDR took office in 1933 to over 14 million in 1945 (or roughly 30 percent of non-agricultural work force) .
+When one adds the other significant pieces of New Deal reform legislation to this-banking and financial reform to make our financial sector more transparent and secure; Social Security to help the aged maintain a basic standard of living; the G.I.
+Bill, which significantly increased access to higher education — what we end up with is a vastly expanded, better paid and much more secure middle class; a middle class which in the decades after World War Two had the earning capacity (not the borrowing capacity) to propel the US economy through the greatest period of economic expansion in history.